-Tardiness to class can be disrupting and distracting from the planned class or activity.
+Tardiness to class and/or homeroom can be disrupting and distracting from the planned class or activity.
 Students must be in their assigned rooms by the time the bell rings to start the period to be considered on time.
-Days tardy are accumulative per quarter and the penalties are as listed in Code of Conduct Chart.
+Days tardy are accumulative over a quarter and the penalties are as listed in Code of Conduct Chart.

 Any student who is going to be tardy for some particular reason (example - locker door problem) is to report to the classroom on time and check out with teacher approval.
-Also, car problems are not generally considered to be an excused tardy to school.